Share

 “We are thrilled and grateful to receive this substantial investment from the New Market Tax Credits program,” said Deborah De Santis, President and CEO at CSH.
 “CSH uses these funds to ensure access to essential community-based services and healthcare for affordable and supportive housing residents that support their opportunity to thrive.”

-The New Market Tax Credits program, administered by the CDFI Fund, is vital in driving economic development and revitalization in underserved communities.
+The New Market Tax Credits program, administered by the CDFI Fund, is vital in driving economic development and revitalization in communities.
 CSH’s allocation of $60 million in NMTC will enable the organization to leverage public-private partnerships further and secure the necessary financing for community projects that align with its mission to advance quality affordable and supportive housing.

 This announcement comes after the CDFI Fund’s recent release of the NMTC allocation awards, as highlighted in their September statement.
 CSH’s successful application underscores its commitment to utilizing innovative financing mechanisms to bring about transformative change in the communities it serves.